 Toys In The Garden 

-** Registration papers do not imply dog quality or breeder integrity.
+** Registration papers do not imply dog quality, nor breeder integrity.

 Now, armed with that knowledge...
 We offer our puppies at a pet fee leaving out the cost of unnecessary registration paper work.
-With the wonderful world of technology of home computers, pedigree programs and printers, we can now keep the pedigree records ourselves without need for outside companies (registration clubs).
+With the wonderful world of technology and home computers, pedigree programs and printers, we can now keep the pedigree records ourselves without need for outside companies (registration clubs).
 You will be offered a birth certificate with every puppy absolutely free.
-With more than the amount of information you will ever find on a registration form, including a photo of your puppy.
-If you are not showing your dog, paying to register serves no purpose and is a waste of money.
+With more information than you will ever find on a registration form, including a photo of your puppy.
+If you are not showing or breeding your dog, paying to register serves no purpose and is a waste of money.
 You are free to spend that money on vet care, new baby toys and fun things.